<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 It is very important not to confuse domicile with the residence.
 Domicile is a much more permanent concept than a residence.
 Domicile is a legal concept and can be broadly defined as an individual's natural home.
 Usually, a domicile is a place where the person was born and raised.
 It is worth noting that an individual can only have one domicile at any given time.

 There is no statutory definition of domicile in Ireland.
-According to the Revenue Commissioners in Ireland, domicile “broadly means living in a country with the intention of living there permanently.”
+According to the Revenue Commissioners in Ireland, domicile “broadly means living in a country to live there permanently.”
 Your domicile can only change if you clearly state and demonstrate that you are going to permanently live in another country and cut ties with your original domicile.

 Case study - Domicile